-As above plus the staff member ensures the child knows what will happen at the following stages and moves their name between the green and orange road.
+In addition to the above, the member of staff will ensure that the child knows what will happen next if their behaviour does not change and moves their name between the Green and Orange Roads.

 Orange Road

 The child will be asked to reflect on their behaviour outside the room with an adult.
 This will be recorded on a behaviour form.
 They will be expected to give 'Time for Time' and miss 3 minutes of their own time.